 But when you’re under stress, the sympathetic nervous system takes over.

-This induces the flight-or-fight state that you may know all too well.
+This induces the flight-or-fight state that you probably know all too well.

 How to Do Autogenic Training